sabeydeedaya/docs/src/pages/emails/adobe-campaign-standard.md

 #### Tell Us Your Click Tracking Domain

-Copy your new click tracking domain into the click tracking domain setting for the Adobe Campaign integration in the [Branch Dashboard](https://branch.dashboard.branch.io/email/manager).
+Copy your new click tracking domain into the click tracking domain setting for the Adobe Campaign Standard integration in the [Branch Dashboard](https://branch.dashboard.branch.io/email/manager).

 ![image](/img/pages/email/adobe-campaign-internal-setup.png)